Charm is “seduction without sex”, said Robert Greene.

 Almost any video you take of Clooney and any real life interaction it’s going to be an example of pure charm.

-Good natured even on questions he doesn’t like, gets a “woooh” from the ladies with the underwear joke and builds everyone up around him (except for his date, typical of avoidants, but that’s another topic).
+Good natured, even on questions he doesn’t like, gets a “woooh” from the ladies with the underwear joke and builds up everyone around him (except for his date, typical of avoidants, but that’s another top

 If Clooney is the archetype of the charming sexy man, Bill Clinton is the archetype of the charming political man.